-Poland is a major player within Europe’s E-Mobility landscape, yet sector challenges prevail, including the implementation of infrastructure, and incentivising the e-generation
+We talk to The Polish Alternative Fuels Association (PSPA) about how Poland has become a major player within Europe’s E-Mobility landscape, yet sector challenges prevail, including the implementation of infrastructure, and incentivising the e-generation.

 Poland’s transport sector is in transition.
 Although still a nascent industry, the advent of E-Mobility and the role of hydrogen technologies across Europe is gathering momentum, as evidenced by ever-growing fleets of electric vehicles (EV’s) and charging stations that are reflective of the shifting transport landscape.

 Poland itself may still be considered a developing market, particularly when compared with other European players like Germany, France or Scandinavian countries.
 As such, a big challenge for the industry can be the lack of alignment between advanced markets and the infrastructure of hosting countries, primarily a distinct imbalance between the amount of EVs and available charging stations.

 In terms of public transport, Poland hosts Europe’s largest producer of electric buses and recipient of the ’Global E-Mobility Leader 2020’ award, Solaris.
 Poland is also becoming an important market for the entire value chain of E-mobility.
 The market hosts an entire supply chain and manufacturing industry of lithium-ion batteries, from the creation of batteries, through component production, all the way to recycling facilities.
 The LG Energy Solution site in south-west Poland is the biggest facility in the world, with a target potential of 100 GWh and an investment value of €3.1 billion, out of which €95 million are from public financial support.